-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2015
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2016

-Net change in fund balances - total governmental funds \$ 18,914 Amounts reported for governmental activities in the statement of activities are different because: Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-1,300,000 Unamortized premium or discount on bonds issued are revenue or expenditures in governmental funds, but these are spread to future period over the life of the new bonds on the statement of net position.
-110,121 Contracts and notes receivable are recorded as expenditure when initiated, while repayment is recorded as use of money and property on the statement of revenues, expenditures and changes in fund balance.
+Net change in fund balances - total governmental funds \$ (3,906,139) Amounts reported for governmental activities in the statement of activities are different because: Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+1,355,000 Issuance of bonds is a revenue in the governmental funds, but the issuance increases long-term liabilities in the statement of net position.
+1,818,882 Unamortized premium or discount on bonds issued are revenue or expenditures in governmental funds, but these are spread to future period over the life of the new bonds on the statement of net position.
+(5,880,682) Contracts and notes receivable are recorded as expenditure when initiated, while repayment is recorded as use of money and property on the statement of revenues, expenditures and changes in fund balance.
 On the governmental fund balance sheet, this payment is recorded as an adjustment to deferred revenue.
 On the statement of net position, the repayment reduces the contracts and notes receivable outstanding.
-(1,300,000) Accrued interest for long-term liabilities.
+3,049,366 Accrued interest for long-term liabilities.
 This is the net change in accrued interest for the current period.
-29,917 Change in net position of governmental activities \$ 158,952 a.
-Description of the Reporting Entity
+303,205 Change in Net Position of Governmental Activities \$ (3,260,368)